aTan-aka-Xellos/knowledge-evaluation/Process Planning (SDLC).md

 * Share RAID (Risks, Assumptions, Issues and Dependencies) with stakeholders.
 * Negotiate priorities, scope, funding, and schedule.
 * Ensure that the product backlog is visible, transparent and clear.

+#### Development team
+The development team is responsible for delivering potentially releasable product increments every sprint.

+The development team in Scrum is self-organizing, and any interaction outside the team is managed by the scrum master (who will protect the team), or the product owner (who has regular interactions with all stakeholders).

+The team has from three to nine members who carry out all tasks required to build the product increments (analysis, design, development, testing, technical writing, etc.).

+#### Scrum master
+Scrum is facilitated by a scrum master, who is accountable for removing impediments to the ability of the team to deliver the product goals and deliverables.

+The scrum master is not a traditional team lead or project manager but acts as a buffer between the team and any distracting influences.
+The scrum master ensures that the scrum framework is followed.

+One of the ways the scrum master role differs from a project manager is that the latter may have people management responsibilities and the scrum master does not.

+##### Responsibilities:
+* Helping the product owner maintain the product backlog
+* Helping the team to determine the definition of done for the product
+* Coaching the team, within the Scrum principles
+* Promoting self-organization within the team
+* Helping the scrum team to avoid or remove impediments to its progress, whether internal or external to the team
+* Facilitating team events to ensure regular progress
+* Educating key stakeholders on Agile and Scrum principles

 ### Artifacts (Scrum board, Cards, Epics, Stories, Tasks, Backlogs, Sprint, Increment, etc.)